What is a short sale and how does it benefit you here in New Orleans?

 Usually No Fees Involved

-One potential benefit of the short sale is there are usually no fees associated with the process from the bank.
-The banks just want to get the note off of their books… and if it can be proven that your house is “underwater” (you owe more than your house is worth)… and you’re at the risk of walking away from the house… the bank may rather work out a short sale instead of going through a costly foreclosure.
+A potential advantage of a short sale is that there are typically no fees associated with the process from the bank’s perspective.
+Banks often seek to remove the loan from their books, and if it can be demonstrated that the property is “underwater” (i.e., the outstanding loan amount exceeds the property’s value) and the homeowner is at risk of abandoning the property, the bank may prefer to arrange a short sale rather than undergoing a costly foreclosure process.

 With a foreclosure, your mortgage lender may tack on extra fees that only make the damage worse.